-For a current overview of the status of probit functions, see the Probit Functions Status Overview.
+For a current overview of the status of probit functions, see the Probit Functions Status Overview (NL).

-The methodology for the derivation has been reviewed by an international panel of experts and approved, stating some recommendations for adaptation.
+The derivation method has been developed by the expert panel under the responsibility of the RIVM.
+The methodology has been reviewed by an international panel of experts.
+They approved the methodology with some recommendations for adaptation.
 A report of this international review can be found on this page.

-The most recently updated version of the template can be found at the Helpdesk Externe Veiligheid (NL).
+The most recently updated version of the template can be found at the Omgevingsveiligheid (NL).

 External public comment

-After a check for completeness, concept substance documents are assigned the status ‘proposed’.
+After evaluation by the expert panel the substance documents are assigned the status ‘voorgesteld’ (proposed).
 The documents are published on this website in order to provide interested parties with the opportunity to comment or provide additional information.
 A minimum term of 6 weeks applies.
 Interested parties are informed of the publication of new substance documents via e-mail.

 Any comments on the substance documents will be reviewed by the expert panel and where needed the documents will be adapted.
 Subsequently the substance documents are assigned the status ‘inhoudelijk vastgesteld’ (approved content).
 The RIVM advices to use this probit function for the QRA, as it contains the most recent scientific insights.